EHylands/homebridge-anthemreceiver/README.md

 # homebridge-anthemreceiver

 Homebridge Power and Input controller for Anthem AV Receiver.
-By default, the plugin will create one control for each zone on the receiver.
+By default, the plugin will create one aaccessory for each zone on the receiver.

 ![Screenshot](AR.png)